masterborn/masterborn-blog/src/content/technical-debt-6-things-business-should-know.md

 ---
-title: 'Technical debt - 6 things business should know about it'
+title: 'Technical debt - 6 things a business should know about it'
 date: 2021-04-26
 description: 'Technical debt is not totally bad by definition.
 In fact, you could argue that technical debt is absolutely essential for business growth.'
 author: 'Łukasz Miedziński'